Bill Musselman: University of South Alabama (NCAA)

 In March 1995, Musselman returned to the NCAA after a 25-year absence with the University of South Alabama.
-In two seasons, he led the Jaguars to the 1997 NCAA tournament after turning the program around from a 9-18 record.
-Musselman's 1997 South Alabama team went 23-7 and nearly upset eventual champion Arizona in the opening round of the NCAA tournament.
+In two seasons, he led the Jaguars to the 1997 NCAA tournament after turning the program around from a 9–18 record.
+Musselman's 1997 South Alabama team went 23–7 and nearly upset eventual champion Arizona in the opening round of the NCAA tournament.
 Musselman resigned as coach of the Jags on October 7, 1997, to return to the NBA.
-The following season, a South Alabama team made up mainly of Musselman recruits also advanced to the NCAA Tournament first round and lost to Illinois under then-head coach Bob Weltlich.

 Portland Trail Blazers (NBA)

 On October 8, 1997, after two successful seasons as head coach at the University of South Alabama, Musselman returned to the NBA as an assistant with the Portland Trail Blazers, under Mike Dunleavy Sr. This marked the first time in his professional coaching career that he served as an assistant.
 Musselman served as an assistant for three seasons with the Blazers before his death in May 2000.